OSIPI/osipi.github.io/pages/pages-root-folder/about.md

 If you want to stay informed about the progress of OSIPI, contribute ideas or comments, please consider joining the [OSIPI google group](https://groups.google.com/forum/#!forum/open-source-initiative-for-perfusion-imaging/).

 If you want to actively contribute to a particular task force, then please get in touch with the appropriate task force lead directly.
-The names and contact details are [here](/aims/).
+The names and contact details are on the task force page linked from [here](/aims/).

 If you want to contribute but are unsure where, or your ideas are outside the remit of any given taks force, then please contact a member of the OSIPI leadership team.